jupyter-book/jupyter-book/docs/content/execute.md

 The simplest way to access and visualise this data is using the **`{nb-exec-table}`** directive.

 :::{seealso}
-The [MyST-NB documentation](myst-nb:execute/statistics), for creating you own directives to manipulate this data.
+The [MyST-NB documentation](myst-nb:execute/statistics), for creating your own directives to manipulate this data.
 :::

 ````md